Visiting Teaching Fellows

 After many years of classroom teaching, it has been a fabulous opportunity to step sideways into the university environment.
-I have been able to reconnect with the most up-to-date Physics research, learn from world class researchers and see how real-world Physics research is done.
-It has also been fantastic to teach first year students and to gain a better understanding of what my future Y12 students will go through when they come to university.
-In addition, I have been able to assist other teachers by developing freely available resources, developing PD courses and managing projects to connect high-school students with the university.
+I have been able to reconnect with the most up-to-date physics research, learn from world class researchers and see how real-world physics research is done.
+It has also been fantastic to teach first year students and to gain a better understanding of what my future Year 12 students will go through when they come to university.
+In addition, I have been able to assist other teachers by developing freely available resources, developing prfoessional development courses and managing projects to connect high-school students with the university.

-Ingrid reflects on her time so far: When I found out that a Visiting Teaching Fellowship was being offered in Physics I was both scared and tempted.
+When I found out that a visiting teaching fellowship was being offered in Physics I was both scared and tempted.
 Luckily, the temptation won out because this has been a fantastic opportunity to reconnect with university level physics and embrace academia for a year, collaborating with academics to develop teaching materials as well as applying teaching strategies in running tutorials and laboratories for first year courses.
 The things I have learned here and the links I have made with UNSW will enable me to help students master the new syllabus and transition confidently to university.